Farewe/invacost/Readme.md

     (e.g. start from 10 and reduce until the GAM fits).
   - the function will conveniently print the annual cost value estimated by all models for a single year, usually the last year.
-You can change this by defining `final.year` (defaults to 2017).
+You can change this by defining `final.year` (defaults to last year of the input data).
 Do not worry, values are estimated for all years, this is mostly to provide a summary inspection in the console.

 In following example we have decided to exclude the five most recent years because they are likely to be the least complete years and they